wp-plugins/scroll-top-and-bottom/readme.txt

     Donate link: http://shariarbd.com/
     Requires at least: WordPress 3.0
     Tested up to: 3.8.1
     Scroll Top and Bottom is created to scroll to top and bottom of the site.
-12 Different Icon are available now and also you can control scrolling pseed!
+12 Different Icon are available now and also you can control scrolling speed!

 == Description ==